Vorticity phase separation and defect lattices in the isotropic phase of active liquid crystals: Spatio-temporal patterns induced by activity: Numerical results

 The variety of spatiotemporal structures obtained upon varying activity and substrate friction is shown in Fig.~\ref{fig:stat-diag}.
 At low activity (not shown in the figure), the system is homogeneous with no flow and zero nematic order ($S=0$).
 Increasing activity destabilizes the isotropic state and drives local nematic order that eventually organizes in a variety of coherent structures.
 Some of these structures, specifically the rectangular lattices in the second column of figure \ref{fig:stat-diag}, have been observed before in active liquid crystals coupled to phase separating fields \cite{doostmohammadi2016}.
 We show here that these regular lattices of flow vortices and nematic texture are also found without coupling to additional fields, but rather emerge spontaneously from the interplay of active stresses and flow screening.

 For vanishing substrate friction, flow structures evolve with increasing activity in a manner similar to what observed in the well-studied nematic state, as shown in the top row of Fig.~\ref{fig:stat-diag} and studied before~\cite{srivastava2016,putzig2016instabilities,oza2016antipolar,santhosh2020}.
 The patterns are controlled by the interplay of the system size $L$ and the active length $l_\alpha\sim\sqrt{K/|\alpha|}$.
 Just above the critical activity for the instability of the isotropic quiescent state, where $l_\alpha\gg L$, we observe system-spanning structures consisting of two parallel bands, with opposite flow directions and a zigzag nematic orientation (Fig. \ref{fig:stat-diag}(a) ~\cite{srivastava2016,Vafa2021,doostmohammadi2016}.
 At higher activity, the bands are replaced by two system-spanning vortices, separated by large regions of nematic order interrupted by pairs of topological defects.
 Figure~\ref{fig:SS-Ls} highlights that in this regime flow structures are indeed controlled by the system size, scaling up to span the whole system for $L$ up to $L=256$.

+Surprisingly, this state displays stable $+1$ defects.
+While $+1$ defects are generally unstable at finite activity and decay into pairs of $+1/2$ defects, we observe here that there is a range of activity where the nematic order is enslaved to the flow and $+1$ defects can be trapped at the center of flow vortices, as seen in Fig \ref{fig:SS-Ls}.

 Further increasing activity yields $l_\alpha\sim L$ and promotes defect pair unbinding.
 The defects unbind in the large shear rate regions at the boundaries between opposite vorticity and organize in lanes that slide past each other (Fig. \ref{fig:stat-diag}(c,d) and SI video 1).
 Further increasing activity, yields $l_\alpha\ll L$.
 Unbound defect pairs then proliferate, rendering the system's dynamics chaotic and leading it into active turbulence (Fig. \ref{fig:stat-diag}(e) and SI videos 2 and 3).